 And some vitamins, like vitamin C and A, are antioxidants too!

 Raw zucchini has slightly higher levels of vitamin A than the cooked fruit.
 Cooking reduces vitamin A in food.
-So … you can give it to your dog raw as long as you purée it for digestibility.
+So … you can give it to your dog to eat raw as long as you purée the zucchini for digestibility.